UlysseREGLADE/abcd_rf_fit/readme.md

 S_{RM}(\omega) = \frac{i(\omega-\omega_0) + \kappa_i/2 + (1/2 - e^{i\phi_0})\kappa_c/2}{i(\omega-\omega_0) + (\kappa_i+\kappa_c)/2}
 $$

-Again, the precision on the fit of $\kappa_i$ and $\kappa_c$ are loosened, and this formula is to be taken with the same caveat than the previous one.
+Again, the precision of the fit of $\kappa_i$ and $\kappa_c$ are loosened, and this formula is to be taken with the same caveat than the previous one. abcd_rf_fit will return a warning when the value of $\phi_0$ in greater than 0.25 .

 ### Effect of electrical delay and amplification chain